-The investment strategy further promotes environmental and social characteristics by the integration of the fund's exclusions and inclusion criteria.
+The investment strategy further promotes environmental and social characteristics by the integration of the fund's exclusions.
 The fund engages as part of its investment strategy with issuers on material sustainability topics if considered necessary.
-The fund votes on environmental and/or social proposals in accordance with the Active Ownership Policy of Danske Invest Fund Management Ltd.

 The promoted environmental and/or social characteristics as well as issuers' good governance practices are integrated in the investment strategy on a continuous basis through a commitment to systematically identify and address sustainability factors embedded in the investment and/or investment selection process.
 By this, the environmental and/or social characteristics as well as issuers' good governance practices may influence a decision to either buy or increase weighting, hold or maintain weighting, sell or decrease weighting of an investment, in order to attain the fund's characteristics.